telerik/xamarin-forms-docs/getting-started.md

 ### Xamarin Forms

-Before proceed reading the **UI for Xamarin Forms** documentation we recommend that you check the fundamental concepts of [Xamarin Forms](https://developer.xamarin.com/guides/xamarin-forms/).
+Before proceeding with the **UI for Xamarin Forms** documentation we recommend that you check the fundamental concepts of [Xamarin Forms](https://developer.xamarin.com/guides/xamarin-forms/).
 In general, Xamarin is a cross-platform UI framework that allows you to create native applications shared between Windows (UWP, Windows Phone), Android and iOS.

 ### Check the system requirements